matth3wliuu/comp3231-notes/README.md

 - Busy Waiting: CPU time is wasted waiting for a thread to acquire the lock
 - Single core ussage &rarr; busy waiting prevents thread in the critical region to make progress

-# Context Switch

-**Definition**: Storing and restoring the state associated with a process / thread
-- Essential in enabling multiple process to share the same CPU

-**Causes of a context swtich**:
-- System call: block or on exit()
-- Exception:
-- Interrupt: timer interrupt causing the scheduler to execute another process

-**Requirements of a context switch**:
-- Transparent for process / threads: they should not noticing something else is running while they're dispatched
-    - switching between user-level threads from the thread's perspective = sequential execution
-- OS must save all state involved

-**Procedure of a context switch**:
-1. Process running in user mode &rarr; sp pointing to user-level stack
-2. On exception, syscall or interrupt &rarr; sp pointing to kernel stack
-3. Trapframe is pushed onto the stack and sp is moved downwards
-4. Execute C code to handle exception, syscall or interrupt &rarr; C activation stack builds up (down)
-5. Kernel chooses a target thread / proceess and the remaining kernel state is pushed onto the stack
-6. Current sp is stored in the PCB or TCB and sp of the target thread is loaded &rarr; context switched
-7. Rewind through the stack of the target (kernel state &rarr; C activation stack &rarr; trapframe &rarr; user mode)

-**Trapframe**: Stores all the registers used by the process that called switch

 # Synchronisation Primitives

 **Lock**: threads acquire / release a lock when entering / leaving a critical region